Bio

 Dance Artist

-Noa began his ballet studies at the Alabama School of Fine Arts.
-Over a twenty year period he danced as a soloist and principal with many ballet companies such as Ballet UAB, Cincinnati Ballet, Berlin Ballet (Deutsche Oper in West Berlin), Nevada Ballet Theatre, Ballet Austin and as a principal guest artist with the Serbian National Theatre in Yugoslavia.
+I began my ballet studies at the Alabama School of Fine Arts.
+Over a twenty year period I danced as a soloist and principal with many ballet companies: Ballet UAB, Cincinnati Ballet, Berlin Ballet (Deutsche Oper in West Berlin), Nevada Ballet Theatre, Ballet Austin and as a principal guest artist with the Serbian National Theatre in Yugoslavia.

-For ten years he was the Artistic Director for Northern Plains Ballet (NPB), a full regional company and pre-professional school that eventually became a professional ballet company.
-During his time with NPB, he was awarded a certificate of excellence by the Governor of North Dakota for his educational contributions to the Bismarck Public Schools, and two NEA grants.
+For ten years I was the Artistic Director for Northern Plains Ballet (NPB), a full regional company and pre-professional school that eventually became a professional ballet company.
+During my time with NPB, I was awarded a certificate of excellence by the Governor of North Dakota for my educational contributions to the Bismarck Public Schools, and two NEA grants.

 Slide Saddle